 The Problem

-The feed lacked temporal and emotional context: Traditional feeds show content based on relevance and recency, but they don't consider when content is most useful or how users feel when they open the app.
+The feed lacked temporal and emotional context.
+Traditional feeds show content based on relevance and recency, but they don't consider when content is most useful or how users feel when they open the app.
 A weather update might be valuable first thing in the morning, but not at 9pm.
 An inspirational quote might resonate when someone's feeling unmotivated, but feel trivial when they're celebrating.

 The research challenge: Product teams wanted to understand future opportunities, but traditional user research excels at testing existing concepts, not generating new ones.
 How do you research something that doesn't exist yet?
 How do you understand what users might want before they can articulate it?